freestarcapital/Freestar-Mobile-Android-SDK/README.md

         }
 ```

-`x. ` In your activity, continuing on the SimpleItemRecyclerViewAdapter - change the DummyViewHolder.
+`8. ` In your activity, continuing on the SimpleItemRecyclerViewAdapter - change the DummyViewHolder.

 before
 ```